Honors Notation Gateway

 HHC-H 202 Knowledge Production and the University

 Students will gain further insights into the breadth and depth of expertise available at Indiana University but also learn to consider how knowledge is generated: how does each discipline frame questions?
 What kinds of evidence does it draw on, and what is its standard of proof?
-How does it define truth, and what does it consider to be knowledge?
-(1.5 credits; offered in spring semester)
+Given the variety of disciplinary norms, how should we distinguish truth from fiction?
+(1.5 credits; offered both semesters)

 Learning objectives.
 Students who successfully complete this course will: